perryflynn/serverless.industries/src/_authors/christian.md

 Now I'm working with Ansible, Chef Infra, Terraform, AWS, Kubernetes, Python, Linux and Proxmox.

 Still, from time to time, I have fun at writing code in .NET, PHP, Python and Bash.

+In my freetime, I help running the Cinema and Arthouse [NEU-Deli](https://neu-deli.de).